 Shortfin mako sharks are found off the coasts of Africa, South America, the Caribbean, Australia, India and Pakistan.
 In European waters they are at the limit of their distribution but are certainly confirmed as being present in British waters, mostly off the coasts of southern and western England, parts of Wales and Ireland, but they have been sighted all around the British Isles.
 In September 2013 boat anglers reported seeing mako sharks off the coast of Cornwall, while in December 2014 a 10ft mako shark washed up on a Welsh beach.

-Being a member of the Lamnidae family they are closely related to porbeagle sharks, and have a similar ability to elevate their body temperature to levels higher than the waters around them by conserving heat from muscles in special blood vessels.
+Like porbeagle sharks, mako sharks have the ability to elevate their body temperature to levels higher than the waters around them by conserving heat from muscles in special blood vessels.
 This allows the shortfin mako to live and feed in relatively cold waters.
-Shortfin mako sharks are generally pelagic, hunting for prey between the midwater mark and the surface.
+Shortfin mako generally hunt for prey between the midwater mark and the surface.
 Unlike the porbeagle shark which usually stays miles away from land the shortfin mako has been known to swim relatively close to the shore.
 Shortfin mako are nomadic and can cover huge distances over their lives.
-Some shortfin mackerel tagged in the Mediterranean have been caught in American waters, proving this species can make migrations across the breadth of the Atlantic Ocean.
+Some shortfin makos tagged in the Mediterranean have been caught in American waters, proving this species can make migrations across the Atlantic Ocean.
 It is believed that many of the mako sharks spotted in British and Irish waters are in the process of making this migration.

 Other Species of Mako Shark

 There is a second species of mako shark – the longfin mako (Isurus paucus).
-This species looks extremely similar to the shortfin mako, with the much longer pectoral fins providing the only major difference between the species.
-The longfin mako lives in the warmer waters around the equator, and does not come into the colder, temperate waters around Britian and Ireland.
-The longfin mako can reach similar sizes to the shortfin, and is also a powerful and aggressive predator which feeds by hunting fish and squid.
-However, the longfin mako is not capable of matching the great swimming speeds that its shortfin relative is capable of reaching.
+This species looks extremely similar to the shortfin mako, with the much longer pectoral fins providing the only major difference between the two species.
+The longfin mako lives in the warmer waters around the equator and does not come into the colder, temperate waters around Britain and Ireland.
+The longfin mako can reach similar sizes to the shortfin mako and is also a powerful and aggressive predator which also feeds in midwater by hunting fish and squid.
+However, the longfin mako is not capable of matching the great swimming speeds that its shortfin relative can reach.